-The Company records non-cash royalty revenues and non-cash interest income (expense), within its Consolidated Statements of Comprehensive Loss over the term of the Royalty Monetization.
+The Company records non-cash royalty revenues and non-cash interest income (expense), within its condensed consolidated statements of comprehensive loss over the term of the Royalty Monetization.

 When the expected payments under the Royalty Monetization are lower than the gross proceeds of \$65.0 million received, the Company defers recognition of any probable contingent gain until the Royalty Monetization liability expires.